MicrosoftDocs/dynamics-365-project-operations/articles/approvals/approvals-security.md

 ms.author: stsporen

 ---
-# Security and Approvals
+# Security and approvals

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

-We include two roles for approving Time, Expense, Material entries
+Project Operations uses two security roles to allow approving time, expense, and material entries:
 -	Project Approver
 -	Project Approver Admin

 ## Project Approver
-To approve project time, expense, or material entries you are required to have the correct permissions.
-These are demonstrated in the **Project Approver** security role, you are also required to have access to the relevant related entities such as Project, which can be assigned with **Project Manager** role.
-Additionally, to the role you are required to be a team member of the project and marked as an approver.
+The **Project Approver** security role is required for you to have the ability to approve project time, expenses, and material entries.
+You must also have access to the relevant related entities, such as **Project**, which can be assigned by someone with the **Project Manager** role.
+Additionally, you're required to be a team member of the project and marked as an approver.

-To approve non project entries, you are required to be the manager of the submitter.
+To approve non-project entries, you are required to be the manager of the submitter.

 ## Project Approver Admin

-NOTE: Project Approver Admin functionality requires the enablement of [Approval sets](./approvals/approval-sets) feature.
+> [!NOTE]
+> The [Approval sets](./approvals/approval-sets) feature must be enabled to use the Project Approver Admin functionality.

-For scenarios which require users to bypass policies and allow for approval of entries across all projects, we include a special role **Project Approver Admin**, assigning this role will bypass the validation logic requiring team membership and being marked approver.
-Additional permissions required as listed in the **Project Approver** role.
+The **Project Approver Admin** security role allows users to bypass policies and allow for approval of entries across all projects.
+Assigning this role will bypass the validation logic that requires team membership and being marked approver.
+You must have access to the relevant related entities, such as **Project**, which can be assigned by someone with the **Project Manager** role.

-SYSTEM user context bypasses validations in the same was that Project Approver Admin does.
+The SYSTEM user context bypasses validations in the same way that Project Approver Admin does.